wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 Next, add a line like `local cputemp=$(status_cputemp)` in `main`'s innermost block and include the result to the final echo: `echo ",[$cputemp$qubes$disk$bat$load$time]"`.
 Then restart i3 and check the bottom of the screen to see if it worked.

+### Unicode on the Status Bar

 ### Starting Apps

 Note that you can now start dom0 applications by name from dmenu (e.g. `mod+d Qube Manager`), and you can start AppVM applications by prefixing the VM name (e.g. "mod+d personal: Firefox").
 If you open a terminal on a blank workspace, it will be a dom0 terminal; if any window is focused, the terminal is opened in the same VM where that window is running.

 Qubes' native xfce environment is fine, and it does a better job of surfacing the OS's features for new users.
-You can still switch back to xfce any time you want.
+You can still switch back to xfce any time you want, and as a new user, you might want to do this from time to time.
 But once you know what you're doing, you might find, as I do, that i3 is a much more comfortable place to work.

 In fact, with a little adjustment, you can make it at least as ergonomic as a normal Linux install.
 Most Qubes AppVMs and DispVMs will only ever be started up to run one or two specific applications.
 For instance, I have an `email` AppVM that will only ever be used to open a web browser and check my web mail accounts.
 So, I run `email: Qube Settings`, go to the Applications tab, and deselect everything except my browser.
 Now, when I begin to type `mod+d email`, very quickly it will autocomplete to `email: Firefox`, which is what I want.
 In fact, I literally only have to type `e` for this suggestion to come up.

 You could do something similar with an AppVM for social media accounts, say, or online stores.
 Separating those domains might seem like overkill, but I take a certain spiteful pleasure in knowing I'm making it that much harder for the bastards to track my browsing.

 Similar tricks work for most AppVMs and DispVMs: for instance, to open my password manager, I can just type `mod+d v <enter>`, which autocompletes to `vault: KeePassXC`.
 Opening a browser in a disposable VM is just `mod+d dv <enter>`, which autocompletes to `fedora-37-dvm: Firefox` (note that this matches on the middle of the name).

+Qubes has a reputation for inconvenience, compared to a traditional Linux system; it's not hard to see where this comes from, but once i3 is set up right, Qubes' interface will be so similar to a traditional i3 environment that you might even forget there's a difference.

 ### Multi-Monitor Setups